Vivek Oberoi

 Vivek Anand Oberoi (born 3 September 1976) is an Indian actor and businessman.
 The son of actor Suresh Oberoi, he began acting in 2002 with starring roles in the Hindi crime film Company and romantic drama Saathiya.
 His performances in them were praised and he won two Filmfare Awards for the former.
 He subsequently had intermittent commercial successes in the comedy Masti (2004), horror film Kaal (2005) and action film Shootout at Lokhandwala (2007), while his supporting performance in the dramas Omkara (2006) and Kurbaan (2009) were praised.

 Following a decline, he had commercial success in 2013 with the sequels Grand Masti and Krrish 3.
 He has since expanded to South Indian cinema, playing villainous roles in the action films Vivegam (2017), Lucifer (2019), Vinaya Vidheya Rama (2019), and Kaduva (2022).

 Early life and education

 Vivek Anand Oberoi was born on 3 September 1976 in Hyderabad, Telangana, to a Punjabi father, Suresh Oberoi, an actor.
 Vivek's mother Yashodhara, who married Suresh in 1974, is also a Punjabi, hailing from a business family that has been living in South India.
-Because of such family background, Vivek has a working knowledge of both Telugu and Tamil.

 Oberoi went on to study at Mayo College, Ajmer and Mithibai College, Mumbai.
 At an actors' workshop in London, he was spotted by the director of New York University who took Oberoi to New York, where he completed his master's degree in film acting.